netlify/cli/docs/netlify-dev.md

-  port = 3000 # Port that the dev server will be listening on functionsPort = 34567 # port for functions server publish = "dist" # If you use a _redirect file, provide the path to your static content folder
+  port = 3000 # Port that the dev server will be listening on functionsPort = 34567 # port for functions server publish = "dist" # If you use a _redirect file, provide the path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects
 ```

 ## Project detection